bklogic/ServiceBuilder/resources/GettingStarted.md

 7. Test Service
     - Move mouse over `Tests` folder and click `Add Test` ![Alt](./dark/add.svg "Add Test"), to generate a test file.
     - Review and edit input parameters in `testCloneProductLine.json` file.
+It should looks like:

+    ```json
+      {
+        "name": "testCloneProductLine",
+        "input": {
+            "scourceProductLine": "Classic Cars",
+            "newProductLine": "Electric Cars"
+        },
+        "comments": "Modify the example test name and input."
+      }
+    ```

     - click `Run Test` ![Alt](./dark/play.svg "Run Test") button or `Run Test without Commit` ![Alt](./dark/debug-rerun.svg "Run Test without Commit") button to test the service.

+      The service output, or exception if error, shows in an output panel.

 ## Create CRUD Service

-> Note: here we are to create a CRUD service for an aggregate object: Order.
+> Note: here we are to create a CRUD service for `Order` object.
 For CRUD service, read and write may be asymmetric.
 You will see in this example, the read operation reads from 4 tables but the write operations only write to 2 tables.

 1. Generate service
     - Move mouse over `myMod` module and click `New CRUD Service` ![Alt](./dark/crud-service.svg "New CRUD Service") icon.